 Our Reading Heroes for last half term were:

 Our Homework Heroes for last half term were:

-Please find the spellings for Term 3a - April and May - below
+Please find the spellings for Term 3b - June and July - below